 Why can’t states get sodium thiopental any more?
 Because countries that object to the death penalty are refusing to sell it.

 LEWIS & DICKSTEIN, P.L.L.C. is the premier criminal defense law firm in Michigan.
 Our attorneys pride themselves in constantly learning and reading about criminal law and the United States Constitution.
 It is important that we are more prepared and more knowledgeable than anyone else when we enter a courtroom.
-When our attorneys represent a person charged with a criminal offense we treat them with dignity, respect and make certain that the person is given the premier defense they deserve.
+When our attorneys represent a person charged with a criminal offense we treat them with dignity, respect, and make certain that the person is given the premier defense they deserve.
 Clients are treated like family – nothing but the best will do.
-If you have any questions please call us at (248) 263-6800 or a complete a Request for Assistance Form and one of our attorneys will call you back.
-We look forward to speaking to you.